jazenwong/wong-blog/_posts/alchemy/2020-04-11-prologue-challenging-coca-cola.markdown

 Designers, agencies, and branders (whether internal or external) are often tasked with helping their client's manifest their brand into something visual / textual.

-## How Designers / Agencies / Branders Can Help Us Make the "Right" Decisions
+## How Designers / Agencies / Branders Help Us

 The best designers / agencies / branders (I'll group these into the term "designers") help their clients turn their story, opinions, principles into a brand (usually visually / textually.)